 Introduction / History

 Most scholars say that the Arabs originated in the Arabian Peninsula.
 There, in the harsh Arabian Desert, a distinctive tribal culture developed.
 From that initial location, the Arab world began spreading.
-Today, several hundred thousand Juba Somali Arab live in East Africa.
+Today, several hundred thousand Juba Somali Arabs live in East Africa.
 Those living in Somalia speak an Arabic dialect called Af-Maay.
-Reflecting their long association with Islam, they are Almost all Muslim.
+Reflecting their long association with Islam, they are almost all Muslim.

 What Are Their Lives Like?

 Most of the Juba Somali live along the western border of Somalia, where they inhabit the fertile regions around the Wabi Shebele tributary.
 Although most live in villages, they have maintained their tribal affiliations.
 Two types of settlements occur in East Africa.
 The first type consists of large, clustered villages.
 The second is a continuous chain of closely adjoining huts strung out along waterways.

 The part of Africa in which the Juba Somali live is known for its agriculture.
 Like other Arabs in the region, the Juba Somali farmers grow wheat, vegetables, and coffee.
 In addition, they cultivate melons, dates, mangoes, and pomegranates.
 Domestic animals are kept in small yards to supply the villagers with daily with milk and eggs.

 What Are Their Beliefs?